Table of Contents

 |Materials||can be found here or here|

-This workshop will be held prior to the Evidence Synthesis & Meta-Analysis in R Conference (which takes place on 27-31 March 2023) as a pre-conference workshop.
+This workshop was held prior to the Evidence Synthesis & Meta-Analysis in R Conference (which took place on 27-31 March 2023) as a pre-conference workshop.
 For more information about the conference itself, check out the conference website.

 Meta-analysis denotes a particular approach to research synthesis that makes use of quantitative methods for aggregating and comparing the results from related studies in a systematic manner and has become the method of choice for summarizing the constantly growing body of research in the social, health, and natural sciences.
 The focus of this workshop is on current methods and techniques for conducting a meta-analysis, using the statistical software package R for the analyses.